-Furthermore, certain of our product candidates, such as RMC-4630, are currently being, and may in the future be, co-administered with approved or experimental therapies, such as Roche's MEK inhibitor cobimetinib, Amgen's KRASG^{12C}(OFF) inhibitor sotorasib, Merck's PD-1 inhibitor pembrolizumab, AstraZeneca's EGFR inhibitor osimertinib, or Lilly's investigational ERK inhibitor LY3214996, which is the subject of a potential investigator sponsored trial with the Netherlands Cancer Institute.
+Furthermore, certain of our product candidates, such as RMC-4630, are currently being, and may in the future be, co-administered with approved or experimental therapies, such as Amgen's KRASG^{12C}(OFF) inhibitor sotorasib, Merck's PD-1 inhibitor pembrolizumab, Mirati's KRASG^{12C}(OFF) inhibitor adagrasib or Lilly's investigational ERK inhibitor LY3214996, which is the subject of a potential investigator sponsored trial with the Netherlands Cancer Institute.
 These combinations may have additional side effects.
-For example, overlapping on-pathway toxicities with the combination of RMC-4630 and osimertinib were anticipated and observed and our recent decision to deprioritize the osimertinib arm of our RMC-4630-02 study and to stop enrolling patients in this arm of the study was based in part on what we believe were on-pathway toxicities.
+For example, overlapping on-pathway toxicities with the combination of RMC-4630 and osimertinib were anticipated and observed and our decision to deprioritize the osimertinib arm of our RMC-4630-02 study and to stop enrolling patients in this arm of the study was based in part on what we believe were on-pathway toxicities.
 The uncertainty resulting from the use of our product candidates in combination with other therapies may make it difficult to accurately predict side effects in future clinical trials.